davidderaedt/brackets-buildsys/README.md

 ##Editing Build systems

-Build systems are listed in a `config.json` file in this extension folder.
+Build systems are listed in a `config.json` file which you can edit by selecting `Edit Config` from the menu.

-To edit this file, choose `Help > Show Extension Folder` and open `user/buildsys/config.json`.
-(You'll need to relaunch Brackets for the modifications to be effective.)
+> You'll need to relaunch Brackets for the modifications to be effective.

 Here you'll find a list of build systems, organized by platform ("disabled" is just a place for you to store disabled build systems since comments are not supported in JSON files).